smy999/KINT/README.md

    - Our crawlers search a word in each commnuity and collect head, body, comment, datetime.

 2. Text data preprocessing
-   - we may nomalize text data and analyze morpheme with our word dictionary.
+   - we may nomalize text data and analyze morpheme with corresponding word.
    - c.f) our word dictionary consists of detected newly coined words.

 3. Model building step